benjystanton/benjystanton.github.io/_posts/2018-09-17-a-plan-for-accessible-charts.md

 - Make sure interactive elements are usable without a mouse
 - All interactive elements should have a focus style
 - Tool tips can help some users to read charts, especially users with cognitive conditions
+- Download links labels must include file format and size
+- Headings, links and button text must be unique and descriptive
+- If an experience cannot be made accessible, create another route for users to get that information

 ## Typography

 - Use a minimum font size
 - Use consistent font and spacing
+- Lines are less than 80 characters wide
+- Avoid italics and block capitals
+- Use a san-serif font with thick letters
+- Make sure text can be resized
+- Test the content doesn't overflow or become truncated when font size is increased
+- Nest headings in order (for example, H2s only appear after H1s)
+- Don't skip heading levels

 ## Layout